tkvangorder/redis-shared-cache-sample/readme.md

 - The example rest application uses an in-memory approach to data access and has an artificial 5 second delay when retrieving a customer by their ID.
 This method is also the one in which caching is applied.
 - The version that is currently on master is the final/working version that demonstrates how the unified cache works, see "Version 4 and 4a below".
 There are git tags that can be use to quickly walk through the code as we evolve from no caching to the unified caching model.
+- The unified caching library includes the spring boot actuator and adds a "promotion" metric to each cache.

 ## Setup
 - There is a docker-compose.yml file in this project that can be used to start Redis in a docker container.
 The example assumes docker is running on your local machine.